manuelzander/python_udp_server/README.md

     pip3 install -r requirements.txt

+## Run the app without Docker

+Quickstart (see below for flags, or use `-h`):

+    python3 app.py

-## Run the app
+## Run the app with Docker

 Make sure you have Docker installed locally:

     docker -v

+Quickstart:

+    make build && make run

-Build the image locally with:
+Alternatively, build the image locally with:

     docker build --tag emoji-app:latest .